-Fifteen Magnificent Fabergé Eggs on the Exhibition "Lost & Found"
+Fifteen Magnificent Easter Eggs of Faberge on Exhibition "Lost & Found"

 In the present day, Vekselberg is the single largest owner of Fabergé eggs in the world, owning fifteen of them (nine Imperial, two Kelch, and four other Fabergé eggs) which were presented in the first exhibition in Moscow in 2004 and deserved the magnificent title.